 - Best for short-term use.
 Cover well to avoid fridge smells.

 - Use small boxes for single servings.
-Thaw in the fridge, not at room temp.
+Let it thaw safely in the fridge, never outside.

 - Cook slowly over a low flame with minimal water.
 Stir often to prevent sticking.